 "Framework for an Equitable COVID-19 Homelessness Response has been released by a new partnership among several national organizations and leaders dedicated to helping communities navigate their response to COVID-19 with a racial justice and equity lens.
 Several HUD technical assistance providers have collaborated to launch a new disaster response website for communities seeking to address and prevent homelessness.

 National Alliance to End Homelessness (NAEH)

 NAEH has compiled key resources to assist homeless systems and providers in responding to COVID-19 from federal, state, and local partners, including examples of local homeless shelter and street outreach guidance.
-Working with the Center on Budget and Policy Priorities, NAEH also developed a Framework for COVID-19 Homelessness Response, and its updated Racial Equity Network Toolkit includes functions to collect COVID-19-specific data.
+Working with the Center on Budget and Policy Priorities, NAEH has updated its Racial Equity Network Toolkit, which now includes functions to collect COVID-19-specific data.

 National Council of State Housing Agencies (NCSHA)

 The NCSHA COVID-19 Resources and Updates page contains information, guidelines, and notices published by state Housing Finance Agencies (HFAs), federal agencies, and state governments.

 National Health Care for the Homeless Council (NHCHC)

 NHCHC has created a Coronavirus resources section on its website dedicated to the response to COVID-19 by health care providers who work with people experiencing homelessness.
 This collection includes COVID-19 Information for Homeless Shelters and Homeless Service Providers.

 The National Housing Law Project has put together resources on Protecting Renter and Homeowner Rights during our National Health Crisis for attorneys, advocates, policymakers.